Deadline

 To apply for an implementation grant, click here.
 (Next deadline: December 31, 2023, at 5pm ET.)

-To apply for qualification as an “IAC-equivalent” assessment provider, click here.
+To apply for qualification as an “ITAC-equivalent” assessment provider, click here.
 (Next deadline: December 31, 2023, at 5pm ET.)

 To learn more and apply for a CHP TAP assessment, click here.